biomchen/id-fusulinids/README.md

 The data was provided by [Dr. Yikun Shi](https://es.nju.edu.cn/crebee/fjs/list.htm), Deputy Director of the [Centre for Research and Education on Biological Evolution and Environment](https://es.nju.edu.cn/crebee/), Nanjing University.
 The image data has been heavily preprocessed by adjusting the contrast and brightness and cropping out non-informative parts of the original images.
 Every image has also been resized to the same size as well as for the same resolution.
 See some examples in the sample folder.

+The original dataset has 119 images, which were far from enough for deep learning neural network.
+After the data augmentation, we have 6,928 images in total for the training the CNN model.

 ![](fig_1.jpg)

 **Fig. 1** Some examples of the fusulinid images in the dataset.

-### Data augmentation

-The original dataset has 119 images, which were far from enough for deep learning neural network.
-I used `ImageDataGenerator` in `keras.preprocessing.image` to augment dataset with 6,928 images.
-I used `flow_from_directory` from `ImageDataGenerator` to build training and validation batches.
-Each training batch has 32 samples, while each validation batch has one sample.

 ### Model